epigraphy-info/epigraphy-info/meeting_pages/workshop_7.md

 *If you have any questions, please do not hesitate to contact the Epigraphy.info committee ([info@epigraphy.info](mailto:info@epigraphy.info)).*

+We are happy to inform you that IDEA (the International Digital Epigraphy Association) decided to sponsor early career scholars who are going to participate in the next Epigraphy.info event.
+More details can be found on [the EAGLE website](https://www.eagle-network.eu/financial-support-for-participation-to-epigraphy-info-event/){:target="_blank" rel="noopener"}

 ---

 ## Registration training sessions